ibm-cloud-docs/dr-automation-powervs/monitoring-vm-status.md

 By following the outlined statuses below, you can effectively monitor the progress of your VM creation and ensure it aligns with your deployment goals.

-## Statuses for creating a single VM
+## Status for creating a single VM
 {: #moni-vm-stat-creat}

 - **Configure Status**